dariober/Java-cafe/SamTextViewer/README.md

 Note that `find` searches the entire lines for matches to the given regular expression.
 So to find the 'ACTB' gene name use `find .*ACTB.*`, using just `find ACTB` as you would with `grep` will return no matches as no line in a bed file can match just that.

+## Note on regular expression

+The options that take regular expressions assume some familiarity with regexes.
+In particular remember that lines are scanned as a single string for matches.
+These are some pointers:

+* Almost always you want to surround your pattern with `.*`, e.g. to find the ACTB gene use `.*ACTB.*`, but note that this will hit LACTB as well unless you are more specific (e.g. `.*"ACTB".*`) or you use fancier regex.
+E.g. `.*[^A-Z0-9]ACTB[^A-Z0-9].*` will match ACTB but not LACTB or ACTB9.

+* Just using 'ACTB' as pattern, as you would do with `grep`, will return nothing as no line should contain only 'ACTB'.

+* Use the `(?i)` modifier to match in case insensitve mode, e.g. '(?i).*actb.*'

+* For reference, regexes are parsed by Java `String.match()` method.

+## Formatting of reads and features

+When aligned reads are show at single base resolution, read bases follow the same convention as samtools:
+Upper case letters and `.` for read align to forward strand, lower case and `,` otherwise; second-in-pair reads are underlined;
+grey-shaded reads have mapping quality of <=5.
+In bisulfite mode the characters M, U, m, u are used for methylated and unmethylated bases on forward and reverse strands.

 # Getting help

 From command line: